 This blog will focus on the ads that are typically used for B2B marketing.
-There are other ad types like carousel and Slideshow that work best for B2C product marketing which won’t be discussed in this blog.
+There are other ad types like creating Facebook carousel ads and Slideshows that work best for B2C marketing which won’t be discussed in this blog.

 Find out more about Facebook B2C ad types.